al-gladkow/MercadoLibre-Search-Trends/README.md

 2. Interpret the model output to identify any seasonal patterns in the company revenue.
 For example, what are the peak revenue days?
 (Mondays?
 Fridays?
 Something else?)

 3. Produce a sales forecast for the finance group.
 Give them a number for the expected total sales in the next quarter.
 Include the best- and worst-case scenarios to help them make better plans.

-## Requirements

-### Find Unusual Patterns in Hourly Google Search Traffic (20 points)

-To receive all points, you must:

-* Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
-(During this month, MercadoLibre released its quarterly financial results.)
-(5 points)

-* Use hvPlot to visualize the results.
-(5) points)

-* Answer the following question: Do any unusual patterns exist?
-(2 points)

-* Calculate the total search traffic for the month and then compare the value to the monthly median across all months.
-(6 points)

-* Answer the following question: Did the Google search traffic increase during the month that MercadoLibre released its financial results?
-(2 points)

-### Mine the Search Traffic Data for Seasonality (15 points)

-To receive all points, you must:

-* Group the hourly search data to plot the average traffic by the day of the week (for example, Monday vs. Friday).
-(4 points)

-* Visualize this traffic as a heatmap by using hvPlot, referencing the `index.hour` as the x-axis and the `index.dayofweek` as the y-axis.
-(3 points)

-* Answer the following question: Does any day-of-week effect that you observe concentrate in just a few hours of that day?
-(2 points)

-* Group the search data by the week of the year.
-(4 points)

-* Answer the following question: Does the search traffic tend to increase during the winter holiday period (weeks 40 through 52)?
-(2 points)

-### Relate the Search Traffic to Stock Price Patterns (20 points)

-To receive all points, you must:

-* Read in and plot the stock price data and concatenate the stock price data to the search data in a single DataFrame.
-(5 points)

-* Slice the data to just the first half of 2020 (`2020-01` to `2020-06` in the DataFrame) and then use hvPlot to plot the data.
-(5 points)

-* Answer the following question: Do both time series indicate a common trend that’s consistent with this narrative?
-(2 points)

-* Create three new columns in the DataFrame.
-The first is "Lagged Search Trends", which offsets, or shifts, the search traffic by one hour.
-The second is "Stock Volatility", which holds an exponentially weighted four-hour rolling average of the company’s stock volatility.
-The third is "Hourly Stock Return", which holds the percentage change of the company's stock price on an hourly basis.
-(6 points)

-* Review the time series correlation and then answer the following question: Does a predictable relationship exist between the lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns?
-(2 points)

-### Create a Time Series Model with Prophet (15 points)

-To receive all points, you must:

-* Set up the Google search data for a Prophet forecasting model.
-(3 points)

-* Plot the forecast after estimating the model.
-(4 points)

-* Answer the following question: How's the near-term forecast for the popularity of MercadoLibre?
-(1 point)

-* Plot the individual time series components of the model.
-(4 points)

-* Answer the following questions: (3 points)

-    * What time of day exhibits the greatest popularity?

-    * Which day of the week gets the most search traffic?

-    * What's the lowest point for search traffic in the calendar year?

-### Forecast Revenue by Using Time Series Models (15 points)

-To receive all points, you must:

-* Read in the daily historical sales (that is, revenue) figures and then apply a Prophet model to the data.
-(5 points)

-* Interpret the model output to identify any seasonal patterns in the company's revenue.
-For example, what are the peak revenue days?
-(5 points)

-* Produce a sales forecast for the finance group.
-Give them a number for the expected total sales in the next quarter.
-Include the best- and worst-case scenarios to help them make better plans.
-(5 points)